Land of a Thousand Dances

 "Land of a Thousand Dances" or "Land of 1000 Dances" is a song written and first recorded by the American rhythm and blues singer Chris Kenner in 1962.
-It later became a bigger hit in versions by Cannibal & the Headhunters and Wilson Pickett.
+It later became a bigger hit with versions by Cannibal & the Headhunters and Wilson Pickett.
 A version by Thee Midniters reached number 27 in Canada on March 22, 1965.

-The song references a number of dance styles/moves including the Twist, the Alligator, the Mashed Potato, the Watusi and the Pony.
+The song references a number of dance styles including the Twist, the Alligator, the Mashed Potato, the Watusi and the Pony.

 Background

 The original Chris Kenner recording, which peaked at No. 77 on the Billboard chart in 1963, mentions 16 dances: the Pony, the Chicken, the Mashed Potato, the Alligator, the Watusi, the Twist, the Fly, the Jerk, the Tango, the Yo-Yo, the Sweet Pea, the Hand Jive, the Slop, the Bop, the Fish, and the Popeye.
 Kenner's original recording included a brief, gospel-influenced, a capella introduction with the words: "Children, go where I send you / (Where will you send me?) / I'm gon' send you to that land / the land of a thousand dances."
 This 18 seconds was left off the single release to facilitate radio airplay, and the phrase "Land of 1000 Dances" never appeared in any subsequent recording.